jelisejev/EBS_microfrontend_concept/src/README.md

 ### Development mode

-1. Run the contact app:
+1. Run a micro-service that you need, e.g. contacts:

 ```bash
 cd ebs-contacts